 1 Pilot 3

-Current Pilot
+Pilot 3

-Why Organizations Participate in Pilot 3
+Why Organizations Participated in Pilot 3

-Here are some examples of participant questions:
+Here are some examples of participant’s questions:

 • A blind dog (named Chance) was exhibiting agitation, especially at night.
 The organization asked the dog “what could they do to help him feel him more comfortable in the kennel.”
 The dog provided several suggestions which were then posted on his kennel for volunteers to see.
 See Chances story